 What are the benefits of protein?

 Protein is found in nearly every other body part or tissue.
 It helps make up muscle, bone, skin, hair, as well as enzymes for various crucial chemical reactions in the body.
-Also, it is also a part of hemoglobin which carries oxygen in the blood.
-A lack of protein can put your body at risk for hair and muscle mass loss, decreased immunity, a weak heart, growth failure in children, and other problems.
+In addition, it is also a part of hemoglobin which carries oxygen in the blood.
+A lack of protein can put your body at risk for hair and muscle mass loss, decreased immunity, a weakened heart, growth failure in children and other problems.

 How much protein do I need?